sabarish-karthik/Study-Galaxy/README.md

 Create, view, and reorder flashcards; store them in localStorage.

 Music Player
 Play, pause, seek, shuffle, and change tracks from a curated lofi playlist.
-Volume control is via a slider.
+Volume control is via a slider which is available in the bottom left (use only after playing music)

 Shooting Stars
 Random shooting star animations drift across the view at intervals, enhancing immersion.